aolfat/cc.plz/README.md

 - Users should be able to create a post with photos
 - Posts should have a shortened URL created that they can share with others (similar to the google docs sharing feature)
 - Users can leave feedback (constructive criticism or ‘CC’) on other users' post
+  - Users can upload images as their feedback
+  - Users can pull up the photo and directly annotate it
 - Users can reply to feedback
 - Users can like posts
 - Users cannot see other feedback until they’ve provided feedback